Wasps was founded to provide studio space to enable artists and creative organisations to flourish in their work.

 In Edinburgh, the former Granton Station Gas Works is in development to be restored and made into a 600m2 creative hub offering affordable, high quality workspaces, co-working desk spaces, a gallery/workshop space and meeting room provision, set in a newly landscaped public realm and outdoor events space.

-In Perth, Wasps identified a building, the former St John’s School site, and worked in partnership with Perth and Kinross Council to deliver Perth Creative Exchange.
+Wasps completed its major project in Perthshire in 2020, creating the largest creative hub in Perth.
+The former St John’s School site was identified for the building, and Wasps worked in partnership with Perth and Kinross Council to deliver Perth Creative Exchange.
 Extensive refurbishment work commenced in January 2019, with the project completed in November 2019.
-This creative facility is an inspiring home for artists, makers, creative industry professionals and the general public.
-Perth Creative Exchange is our 20th building in Scotland, and our first studio building in this area.
-Find out more here.
+Perth Creative Exchange, Wasps 20th building, is an inspiring home for artists, makers, creative industry professionals and the general public.
+The project won Regeneration Project of the Year at the 2021 Scottish Property Awards.

 Wasps would like to thank all those who have generously supported our work over the years, including: